 This degree has three stages, each comprising 120 credits.

-- In Stage 3, you’ll study two 30-credit modules, choose a further 30-credit complementary module and complete your degree with a 30-credit project module.
+- In Stage 3, you’ll study two 30-credit modules, choose a 30-credit module and complete a 30-credit project module.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 This qualification uses a variety of study materials and has the following elements: